 The umpire calls “dead ball” and the player hits again.

-5. When the ball is hit and there is an opportunity for a runner(s) to advance to home, the umpire behind the plate will remove the tee away from home plate.
+- 5. When the ball is hit and there is an opportunity for a runner(s) to advance to home, the umpire behind the plate will remove the tee away from home plate.
 Rule #2 above still applies

-6. Last batter status:
+- Last batter status:

-a) The offensive coach must call “last batter.”
+- a) The offensive coach must call “last batter.”

 b) The batter and all base runners advance to home.

-d) As a courtesy, the defensive team must stay on the field until the last batter reaches home plate.
+- d) As a courtesy, the defensive team must stay on the field until the last batter reaches home plate.

 A batter will not be called out for throwing his bat, but instructed and encouraged by the coach to hold the bat properly.

 All of the above playing rules apply with the following exceptions.

-1. Game Times:
+- Game Times:

-Early Games: No new inning shall start after 7:30pm.
+Early Games: No new inning shall start after 7:20pm.

 Late Games: No new inning shall start after 9:50pm and everyone must be off the field by 10:05 pm.

-3. If the start of the game is delayed, no new inning after 1 hour 30 min from the start of the game and everyone must be off the field 2 hours from the start of the game.
+- If the start of the game is delayed, no new inning after 1 hour 20 min from the start of the game and everyone must be off the field 2 hours from the start of the game.

 - All teams must field a minimum of 7 players by 6:15pm for early games and 8:45pm for late games or they forfeit the game.
 The game will still be played however the team with not enough players will be marked as the losing team for that game.

-5. A coin toss will determine which team is the home team for all playoff games.
+- A coin toss will determine which team is the home team for all playoff games.

-6. Score keeping will be allowed for playoff games only.
+- Score keeping will be allowed for playoff games only.
 Each team must appoint a scorekeeper.

-b) There is no requirement in playoff games to have the batting order rotated.
+- b) There is no requirement in playoff games to have the batting order rotated.
 For example, if player A bats first in the 1st inning, they are allowed to remain the 1st batter for every subsequent inning, thus a set order for each inning; or coaches at their discretion can rotate the batting order using the house league batting order method mentioned above in point 12.
 This applies to playoff games and the championship game only.

-8. Outs will be called, however once 3 outs are reached, the inning will continue.
+- Outs will be called, however once 3 outs are reached, the inning will continue.
 Players called out will not be allowed to score.

-10. If the last played inning is not complete when it is time to leave the field, the score after the last completed inning is the official score.
+- If the last played inning is not complete when it is time to leave the field, the score after the last completed inning is the official score.